seongjoojung/seongjoojung.github.io-source/src/posts/volta-potential.md

 ---
-title: Visualizing the Volta Potential in DFT calculations
+title: Visualizing the Volta potential in DFT calculations
 description: Seeing the unseen, speaking the unspoken and transferring charges across vacuum
 tags: post
 date: 2023-10-10
 layout: layouts/post.njk
 card: summary_large_image
 image: https://seongjoojung.github.io/images/volta-potential/thumbnail.png
+featured: true
 ---

 Let's talk about the [Volta potential](https://en.wikipedia.org/wiki/Volta_potential).
 Users of quantum mechanical simulations such as density functional theory - including myself - often overlook "classical" thinking of the electrostatic field.
 In most of the finite-sized or continuous boundary calculations, the local electric field (defined as the negative gradient of electric potential) does not mean much.
 The electric potential changes rapidly near ions and electrons densities, and the total field averages to zero.
 But that may not be true if your system is asymmetrically charged.
 And having two different conductors in your system can easily make your system asymmetrically charged.